Market outlook Invesco QQQ monthly review

 Read about the latest Invesco QQQ ETF fund performance and insights from our strategists.

-ETFs burst onto the scene 30 years ago and the investing landscape hasn’t been the same since.
-At a fundamental level, ETFs transformed the market by leveling the playing field.
-With ETFs, individual investors can gain access to global markets at fees once reserved for only the largest institutional investors.
+ETFs burst onto the scene about 30 years ago and the investing landscape hasn’t been the same since.
+At a fundamental level, ETFs transformed the market by leveling the playing field, giving individual investors access to global markets with the fees and precision once reserved for only the largest institutional investors.

 The seed of that remarkable growth was a simple yet powerful idea: What if a new type of security could be created that combined elements of individual stocks and index funds?
 The result was exchange-traded portfolios based on popular benchmarks such as the S&P 500 and Nasdaq-100 Index.